 Marine Compasses for Boats: Accurate Heading Data for Autopilots, Radar and Navigation Systems

 A marine compass provides the heading reference that onboard systems use to determine where the vessel is pointing.
 In a modern setup, this is not just a basic directional instrument.
 Compass data affects how accurately your autopilot, radar, chart display and networked instruments perform.
+This is particularly relevant in modern Furuno installations, where heading data is shared across multiple connected systems.

 That is why a compass should not be treated as an isolated product.
 It is a core navigation sensor within the wider onboard system, and the quality of that heading data directly influences course keeping, radar stability, tracking accuracy and overall navigation reliability.